-I think in normal times.
-I'd have sleepily gotten out of bed, walked to the door, looked, smiled, said a friendly word to a curious visitor and climbed back into bed ... but something has changed.
+I think in normal times, I'd have sleepily gotten out of bed, walked to the door, looked, smiled, said a friendly word to a curious visitor and climbed back into bed but something has changed.

 Before we start shooting each other ...
 Lets' take a breath.
 Relax.
 Step away from our fear and understand what's driving our anxiety.
 The news is frightening.
-A bad cop murdered a relatively harmless suspect on television.
-Statues being torn down, stores looted and burned.
-Innocent civilrioters and looters shouted, "Show me where it says public protest should be peaceful!"
+A bad cop murdered a relatively harmless suspect on looted and burned.
+Innocent civilians are being killed.
+It's all real.
+Positively Television pundits stoking the SPEAKING fires and encouraging lawlessness are also real, while municipalities are voting to defund or disband local law enforcement.
+On CNN an ignorant pundit, while encouraging rioters and looters shouted, "Show me where it says public protest should be peaceful!"
 Well ...
-Look no
+Look no further than the First Amendment.

-Positively SPEAKING GARY W. MOORE

-"... the right of the people peaceably to assemble, and to petition the govern-
+"... the right of the people peaceably to assemble, and to petition the government for a redress of grievances."

 I think peaceably is a key word here.
 I'm mailing Chris Cuomo at CNN a copy of our Constitution, with the First Amendment tagged to make it easy for him to find without having to read too much.
-I highlighted the word "peace ably" in hopes he might understand.
+I highlighted the word "peaceably" in hopes he might understand.

 And it's not just CNN.
 Fox photo shopped images allegedly depicting "CHAZ/CHOP" to escalate fear.
 MSNBC is full of fearmongering.
 There is not much real news on cable, especially after 8 p.m.
-EST. Only ideological agendas designed to frighten us.
+EST. Only ideological agendas designed to frighten

-My longtime friend, Tim Duggan's "This is all driven by a 24-hour news cycle, that is driven by ratings, which networks found can be driven by fear."
+My longtime friend, Tim Duggan's says, "This is all driven by a 24-hour news cycle, that is driven by ratings, which networks found can be driven by fear."
 He's right.
-Fear is an effective
+Fear is an effective ratings tool.